Queensland Conveyancing FAQ

 Where this goes wrong?
 Communication!
 Good conveyancing teams will let their client’s know in advance, so they can make arrangements with removal trucks, and plan accordingly.

-The takeaway: when you’re counting down to settlement, remember that public holidays (even sometimes interstate ones) can shift your date – even when the rest of your week looks completely normal.
+The takeaway: when you’re counting down to settlement, remember that public holidays (even sometimes interstate ones) can shift your date.
+That applies even when the rest of your week looks completely normal.
 The reason it affects QLD is the RBA operates out of NSW, and they have a public holiday on 08 June 2026!

 Please keep in mind that all advice is general in nature and does not constitute legal advice.
 All contracts are individual in nature.
 Your situation may not allow for a PEXA settlement, meaning your paper settlement may in fact be due if it falls on 08 June 2026.
 Please consult your legal representation for tailored advice.